-Parameter:

-Supported formats of queryURL are as follows:

-- "dfESP://host:port" returns names of all windows in the model and their edges - "dfESP://host:port/project" returns names of all windows in the project and their edges - "dfESP://host:port/project/contquery" returns names of all windows in the continuous query and their edges void C_dfESPpubsubShutdown()

-A vector of strings representing the response to the query, or NULL if there was a failure (error logged to the Event Stream Processing Engine log).
-The format of each string is "project/query/window: edge1, edge2, ...".
+Parameter: queryURL string representing the query to be posted to engine.
+Supported formats of queryURL are as follows: "ISERD. (/hest.set", returns names of all windows in the diffy in the model and their edges "dfESP://host:port/project" - returns names of all windows in the project and their edges • "dfESP://host:port/project/contquery" - returns names of all windows in the continuous query and their edges Return value: A vector of strings representing the response to the query, or NULL if there was a failure (error written to the log).
+The format of each string is " project/query/window: edge1, edge2, ".
 The end of the list is denoted by an empty string.
-The caller is responsible for freeing the vector by calling C dfESPstringV free().
+The caller is responsible for freeing the vector by calling C_dfESPstringV_free() .

-Note: This function allows a client to discover a SAS Event Stream Processing Engine model by returning the complete set of windows in the model or project or continuous query, along with the window's edges.
+Note: This function allows a client to discover an engine by returning the complete set of windows in the model or project or continuous query, along with the window's edges.
 It has no dependencies or interaction with any other activity performed by the client.
 It opens an independent socket to send the query and closes the socket upon receiving the query reply.